Am I eligible for PR in Australia?

 • You are seeking to settle permanently in Australia after living on temporary visas

-• You want to access Medicare, government benefits, and social security entitlements
+• Some people want to access Medicare, government benefits, and social security entitlements.

-• You wish to bring dependent family members to Australia
+• Some people wish to bring dependent family members to Australia.

 What to consider